Why do I need an eye test?

 With the addition of more technology in the classrooms and more close work than ever before, regular eye testing is imperative.
 Have your child’s eyes tested as toddler (about 3 years of age) and again before starting school.
 Eye tests are then recommended every two years thereafter (or as recommended by your eyecare professional).

 The sooner that vision problems are detected, the better the outcome, and that could make a big difference to your child.
 Our qualified optometrist and children's glasses collection are here to help you look after your child's vision.

-Receive a free comprehensive eye test upon purchase of optical glasses.
+Receive a free comprehensive eye test upon purchase of optical glasses on the same day.